-Why Ryan Liked This Book: This is much more of a light read; it's a little bit "Men in Black" meets "I am Number Four."
-I think the setup for for the government agency Colt works for is a little too fantastic and silly, but I found Colt himself to be relatable.
+Why Ryan likes this book: This is much more of a light read; it's a little bit "Men in Black" meets "I am Number Four."
+I think the setup for the government agency Colt works for is a little too fantastic and silly, but I found Colt himself to be relatable.
 This one sets up a mystery with his parents that was fairly interesting.
 There is a Book 2 and Book 3.

 Brooklyn Burning by Steve Brezenoff | ISBN-10: 0761375260

-Running away from home can be tough, but when you are on the streets of Greenpoint with some of the best friends ever, Kid somehow makes it through.
-Life might be rough, but when Scout rolls into town and sets up shop underneath Fish’s bar, Kid is immediately smitten.
+Running away from home is never easy, but Kid somehow makes it through on the streets of Greenpoint with some of the best friends ever.
+Although life feels rough for Kid, he is immediately smitten when Scout rolls into town and sets up shop underneath Fish’s bar.
 They play music together and start to fall in love.
-But the cops keep showing up to ask Kid about that fire last summer, the big warehouse one where Kid’s ex Felix died.
+But the cops keep showing up to ask Kid about that fire last summer, the big warehouse one where Kid’s ex, Felix, died.
 Kid still misses him a lot, and can’t deal with the questions the cops- or Scout- keep asking him.
 When his parents get involved, it stirs up all the old trouble from home.
 Will Scout stick around or bail?
-Told with complete gender neutrality, readers have the choice to read either Kid or Scout as a boy or as a girl.
+Told with complete gender neutrality, readers have the choice to read either Kid or Scout as a boy or girl.

-Why Ryan Liked This Book: I didn't really notice that Kid wasn't given a gender until after I was finished.
-The story is depressing, as you read later when meeting Kid's parents that he had pretty good reasons for running away.
+Why Ryan likes this book: I didn't really notice that Kid wasn't given a gender until after I was finished this book.
+The story is depressing, especially when readers meet Kid's parents and see that he had pretty good reasons for running away.
 Angsty but good.

 You by Charles Benoit | ISBN: 0061947040

 Kyle Chase isn't a bad kid.
 He isn't really a good kid, either.
 He just is; he goes to school and hangs out with his friends.
-All that changes when he meets Zach, the articulate and outgoing "new kid" with a fondness for suit jackets.
+All that changes, however, when he meets Zach, the articulate and outgoing "new kid" with a fondness for suit jackets.
 When Zach rescues him from a jock beating, Kyle begins to slowly accept him as a friend.
 As this new kid becomes more and more erratic, Kyle fears something bad will happen.
 When it finally does, will it already be too late?
-This engaging story serves as a cautionary tale that for a life of inaction there can be really serious, potentially fatal, consequences.
+This engaging story serves as a cautionary tale that a life of inaction can have really serious and potentially fatal consequences.

-Why Ryan Liked This Book: When the character of Zach is introduced, you know that something is "off" about him.
+Why Ryan likes this book: When the character of Zach is introduced, you know that something is "off" about him.
 Even Kyle accepts this, but the story of their friendship is genuine and sincere.
 Sometimes you like people who are different from you.
 The general sense of uneasiness builds in the story in a slow, concentrated way until the climax.

 Out of the Blue by S.L.
 Rottman | ISBN-10: 1561454990

-Why Ryan Liked This Book: Honestly, I had never thought about what it was like for a kid living on an army base.
+Why Ryan likes this book: Honestly, I had never thought about what it was like for a kid living on an army base.
 How do they go to school?
 How do they make friends?
-This book delves into that from a 1st person perspective.
+This book delves into these questions from a first-person perspective.

 Sophomore Switch by Abby McDonald | ISBN-10: 0763639362